-The Saddleworth Outdoor Festival is a annual weekend celebration of outdoor activities, held from Friday 22nd to Sunday 24th September 2017.
+The Saddleworth Outdoor Festival is an annual weekend celebration of outdoor activities, held from Friday 21st to Sunday 23rd September 2018.

 Lying between the northern fringes of the Peak District National Park and the lower reaches of the South Pennines, Saddleworth’s dramatic and unspoilt landscape is a rich playground for outdoor activity enthusiasts.